Teodor92/Project-Company-Life/specification/README.md

 - An interface for managing all applications by the system administrators.
 - A configurable about/contacts page.

-For a detailed information about each feature, please refer to the `User stories` section of this document.
+For detailed information about each feature, please refer to the `User stories` section of this document.

 ## User Stories